Visit

 Please Note: Cell service is spotty at best in these areas.
 If you come by Uber, Lyft, or taxi, please arrange for a pick-up with your driver.

-Mianus River Gorge, Inc. is a not-for-profit 501(c)(3) organization.
-Mianus River Gorge Preserve and Taylor Preserve are not state or town parks, and we receive no public funding.
+Mianus River Gorge, Inc. is a not-for-profit 501(c)(3) organization and a large portion of our funding depends on donors like you.
+Mianus River Gorge Preserve and Taylor Preserve are not state or town parks, therefore we receive no public funding.
 MRG is completely supported by private donations from members of the community.

-A suggested donation of $5 for hikers is appreciated.
-A donation box is located at the map shelter in Mianus River Gorge Preserve, or visit the Donate page on our website.
-Thank you for your consideration of a donation to help steward the preserves.
+A suggested donation of $20 per hiker is appreciated.
+A donation box is located at the map shelter in Mianus River Gorge Preserve or visit the Donate page on our website.
+Thank you for your consideration of a gift to help steward the preserves.

 A group of 10 or more must register in advance.
 Please contact our office at (914) 234-3455 or email Budd Veverka for reservations.